bwu-dart/bwu_polymer_routing/README.md

   // dummy to satisfy the di transformer brt.RouteCfg y;
   initPolymer().run(() {
-of

   });
 }
 ```

 The index.dart file and its content are only used to satisfy the `di` transformer.
 When we have a custom `main()` we need to call `initPolymer()`.
 The call to `run()` is optional and only needed if some additional code should be run after Polymer was initialized.